lee-b/eledata/README.md

 The `eledata` file format is a highly structured, elegant, and extensible data format, designed to be regular, readable, easily parsible, and to support arbitrary plugins.

-In essence, it is an abstract AST file format.
+In essence, it is a tree of abstract nodes, where each node is a type that your code defines.
+The file format has JUST enough strucuture to support this, and no more.

 The main purpose of `eledata` is to provide a strong, stable, elegant base on which to build `eledown`, a lightweight markup format.
 However, eledata itself may also be useful as a general data file format, similar to json: especially for those who prefer dynamic, extensible, plugin-based trees of objects, rather than raw dictionaries or primitives.